confact/dunirc/README.md

 Good to know
 ------------
 * Tested mostly on a unrealircd server and a little on QuakeNet.
-* nick and channel is set in the ircclient.js, this will be fixed as a jQuery lib soon.
 * Only tested on firefox 16.0.2 so far.

 Known Bugs